simon-tanna/hot_vinyl/README.md

 `before_action :verified_seller, only: [:new, :create, :my_selling_products]` is the invoked at the top of the controller.

+Data abstraction also occurs without using a before_action in a controller.
+For example, upon buying a product, the user will have access to their order history and can only view this if they are a current signed in user who has placed at least one order.
+This is invoked via the following method in /controllers/orders_controller.rb

+    def index

+        @orders = current_user.orders

+        if current_user.orders.count < 1
+            flash[:alert] = 'You have no order history to display' redirect_to categories_path
+        end

+    end

 ##### Selling Users and Admin

 A Hot Vinyl Records seller is able to create, edit and delete products but must be verified as the owner of a particular item.
 View level abstraction for a seller is achieved through before_action commands in the controllers and in the views via embedded ruby code.
 For example, a seller is prevented from editing or deleting a product from the site via the following code contained within /controllers/products_controller.rb